 Buying Modern Glasses to Fake Historical Ones

+I’ve bought glasses or sunglasses from many of these companies, and they’re decent quality, very affordable, and highly wearable.
 And, of course, look at your local optometrist store.
 While changing fashions sometimes make it hard to find truly historical shapes, a basic wire-rimmed frame is classic and doesn’t have to be expensive.
-Just avoid “rimless” styles because they were mainly available as pince-nez frames until around the 1920s.

 Another Option: Going Without